dgroomes/browser-extension-framework/README.md

 * [x] DONE Remove Webpack and instead use Rollup and API Extractor.
 I figured out, through my [work here](https://github.com/dgroomes/javascript-playground/commit/3e7b1a0f68fb0e5984e2fec5b1ef22ca4c4d9b4e) that Rollup is a better fit for libraries.
 UPDATE: well this even drives the point home more strongly..
 I found that Webpack continued to work well on the app side (DCL (detect-code-libraries)) because I couldn't get Rollup to work in DCL.
 Webpack is not dead!
-I think Rollup had trouble because of NPM workspaces, but I couldn't prove it and didn't need to bother with it.
+I think Rollup had trouble because of npm workspaces, but I couldn't prove it and didn't need to bother with it.
 * [x] DONE Move Chrome and Firefox TypeScript type declaration files into a separate workspace.
 These type declarations are orthogonal to the implementation of BrowserExtensionFramework.
 They fit best in a separate workspace.